 With the old sofa out of the way, it was time to determine the size of the sofa we would build.
 We wanted it to be as big as possible, but there were a few things we needed to consider.
-One being the passenger side captain’s chair, I mean we could’ve went right up to the back of it, but we wanted to make sure it was able to move in all the ways it’s supposed to.
-Second we wanted it to go as close to the door as possible, but also wanted to make sure it didn’t create an uncomfortable entrance to the RV.
+One being the passenger side captain’s chair, I mean we could’ve gone right up to the back of it, but we wanted to make sure it was able to move in all the ways it’s supposed to.
+Second, we wanted it to go as close to the door as possible but also wanted to make sure it didn’t create an uncomfortable entrance to the RV.
 We also needed to make sure it wasn’t too deep so that there was still a decent walkway, especially when our pull-out table was in use.

 We decided to leave 3 inches between the frame of the door and the edge of the sofa.
-For the captains chair we pushed it back as far as possible, then leaned it back to a comfortable position for Katie.
+For the captain’s chair we pushed it back as far as possible, then leaned it back to a comfortable position for Katie.
 With those two spots decided on, we measured in-between and came up with 63 3/4 inches.

 Now that we have our width we needed to figure out our depth and height, both of which ended up being pretty straight forward.
 For the depth we marked how far the previous sofa had come out and matched it, bringing our depth to 32 inches.
 The sofa in the RV was a little lower than we wanted, so we ended up measuring the height of the sofa in our house to get that perfect level.